Streamlinelv/cartbounty/readme.txt

 4. How the Exit Intent popup looks like once the user tries to leave the shop

 == Changelog ==

+= 4.5.1 =
+* Improved abandoned cart removal after order cempletion
+* Abandoned cart time calculations changed to local time
+* Removed link to product in the Cart contents column in case the product no longer exists

 = 4.5 =
 * Added option to move email field higher in the checkout form